-Teaching life skills that will last a lifetime
+Teaching basic cooking skills that will last a lifetime

-Giving people the confidence to cook in a social environment is a valuable way to bring a community together.
+Community cooking workshops enable people to discover the confidence to cook within a social environment.
+It is a valuable way to bring a community together what ever their age.
 Cooking skills set young people up for life, builds social and interpersonal skills as well as teaching practical cookery.

 Workshops can be designed around age, cooking ability and affordability.
 Between 6 and 12 people can attend face to face (depending on location, aims, ability and facilities).